Julie Roginsky Sues Fox News And Roger Ailes For Sexual Harassment

 The longtime network paid contributor claims in legal papers that Ailes allegedly sabotaged her career after she rebuffed his sexual advances and then lodged internal complaints in violation of the New York City Human Rights Law.

 The complaint further alleges that Roginsky lost out on the chance to become a regular co-host of The Five, the popular FNC political roundtable that airs Monday through Friday at 5 p.m.
-Eastern, because she rejected Ailes.
+Eastern because she rejected Ailes.

 “The suit says Ailes encouraged…Roginsky to date older, married men, repeatedly praised her looks and sought to get her to join him for drinks, even in his office, away from prying eyes that could get them ‘into so much trouble,'” NPR reported.